GodotSteam/GodotSteam-Docs/docs/index.md

 	[:fontawesome-brands-github: For All Versions](https://github.com/CoaguCo-Industries/GodotSteam/releases){ .md-button .md-button--primary target="_blank" }

+	Or build dedicated servers with pre-compiled editors and templates

+	[:fontawesome-brands-github: For All Server Versions](https://github.com/CoaguCo-Industries/GodotSteam-Server/releases){ .md-button .md-button--primary target="_blank" }

 !!! compile "GDNative Plug-in"
 	Get integrating Steamworks into your game with the GDNative plug-in for Godot Engine 3.x